Hard Edges, the stories

 Client: Lankelly Chase Foundation

-Collaboration between Innovation Unit and User Voice
+Collaboration with User Voice

 Role: Storyteller, Designer